justin-hunter1/01-challenge/README.md

 ## Description

-update html and CSS to make more accessible and optimized for search engines.
+Reviewed and updated html and CSS to make more accessible and optimized for SEO.

 ## Installation

+to deploy repo as website on github (step-by-step) https://everhour.com/blog/how-to-host-website-on-github/ (credit to: Maria Kharlantseva)

 ## Usage

+main page for marketing firm and how it can assist with providing social media marketing and SEO insight

 ## Credits

-original code provided by as part of starter code
+original html, css provided by as part of starter code assignment.

 ## License